gh2o/digitalocean-debian-to-arch/README.md

   The Arch Linux mirror from which the bootstrap image and packages should be downloaded.
 Defaults to http://mirrors.kernel.org/archlinux
 * `--extra_packages`
-  Installs any extra packages to the Arch installation.
-This works with `base-devel` as well.
-To
+  Installs any extra packages to the Arch installation (e.g. base-devel).
-  add multiple packages use quotation
+  Packages should be space-separated and quoted
-  marks example `--extra_packages "git wget"`
+  (e.g. `--extra_packages "git wget"`).
 * `--kernel_package`
   The kernel package to install.
 Defaults to the vanilla `linux` package.
   Other options include `linux-lts` for long term support and `linux-grsec` for